I received this question recently...

 5. With Jesus, the revivification occurs at the gate; with Elijah, it is in her house much later.

-6. With Jesus, the miracle is done in plain site of the crowd; with Elijah, it is in private in his bedroom.
+6. With Jesus, the miracle is done in plain sight of the crowd; with Elijah, it is in private in his bedroom.

 7. With Jesus, the son is a grown-man (ages 24-40, BAG); with Elijah, it is a small child, who could be carried in his arms (teknon, in LXX).